jupyterlab/jupyter-ai/docs/source/users/index.md

 ## Configuring with OpenAI

-The Jupyter AI package includes plugins that work with OpenAI's ChatGPT and GPT-3 models.
+The Jupyter AI package includes AI modules that work with OpenAI's ChatGPT and GPT-3 models.
 To use these models, you will need to create an OpenAI account and create API keys.
 You can generate an API key at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
 Please note that [OpenAI may charge for API usage](#open-ai-cost).